 How could Africa produce its own vaccines?

-During the ongoing Covid-19 pandemic, Africa has only received enough vaccines for 3% of its population.
+Africa is still on the crest of a third wave of COVID-19, recording more cases than in any earlier peak.

-One of the main reasons behind this is that the continent has historically imported 99% of its vaccines.
+But the continent has only received enough vaccines for 3% of its population, that's partly because, for decades, Africa has relied on importing 99% of its vaccines.

-So, what does it need to do in order to launch local vaccine manufacturing and become less reliant on imports?
+So, what would it take to jumpstart local vaccine manufacturing?

 Produced by Kevyah Cardoso